… or why the key to persuading even the most bull-headed person is understanding they may not know what they are talking about

 What were the results?

 Almost all of the study subjects showed a significant decline in their confidence and rating of their self-knowledge of the topics when “confronted with having to provide a real explanation, answer a diagnostic question, and compare their understanding to an expert description.”
-But they also ranked their understanding of the topic higher AFTER having read the expert description. (i.e. they realized they didn’t know as much as they thought they did, and increased their knowledge of the topic with the expert’s explanation.)
+But they also ranked their understanding of the topic higher AFTER having read the expert description. (i.e. they realized they didn’t know as much as they thought, and increased their knowledge of the topic with the expert’s explanation.)

 Extremists can usually recite the WHYs of their views …